-Our Master's level class will begin Fall 2018.
-The application process for this cycle has begun and it is strongly recommended to submit the application by August 1, 2018.
-Applications submitted after this deadline may not guarantee admissions into the Fall Semester
+Our Master's level class will begin Spring 2019.
+The application process for the Spring 2019 cycle has begun and it is strongly recommended to submit the application by January 11, 2019.
+Applications submitted after this deadline may not guarantee admissions into the Spring Semester

 The goal of the Master of Pharmaceutical Science and Business Program at York College will be to prepare students for responsible positions in pharmaceutical and biotechnology industry.
 Opportunities for students successfully completing the program include careers with Biotechnology and Pharmaceutical companies, professional societies, government and international agencies.
 In this two-year graduate program, students will complete a total of 36 credits toward the degree, of which 24 will be from the common Core Courses and 12 from the optional Elective Courses.
 Full-time students will be expected to take 9 credits per semester.